1960s Fashion for Men: Iconic Styles That Defined the Decade

 A 1965 advertisement of The Beatles, who embodied Mod style.
 Photo: EMI., Public domain, via Wikimedia Commons

 Contrasting the Ivy League aesthetic was the Mod style, born on London’s Carnaby Street.
-This style, popular from the early 1960s, featured slim-fitting, Italian-cut suits with narrow lapels, flat-front trousers, and Chelsea boots.
+Popular from the early 1960s, this style featured slim-fitting, Italian-cut suits with narrow lapels, flat-front trousers, and Chelsea boots.

 Bright, bold colors and psychedelic prints were key elements of the Mod style.
 Carnaby Street was a significant influencer of the Mod style, with boutiques like John Stephen’s “His Clothes” and Lord John’s popularizing this avant-garde look.

 The Coastal Wave: Surfer Style